 At the Institute he finished his second great work in mathematics, his proof of the consistency of the Axiom of Choice and the General Continuum Hypothesis, and embarked on a novel solution to Einstein’s General Relativity equations producing a world in which absolute time does not exist and time travel is even theoretically possible.

-The documents I am posting here, which inform my forthcoming biography of Kurt Gödel, paint a far more nuanced picture of this complex and fascinating personality than the last tragic years of his life suggest—and which indeed have tended to overshadow the received portrait of him with an image of his terrible descent into mental illness, and final self-starvation.
+The documents I am posting here, which inform my new biography of Kurt Gödel, paint a far more nuanced picture of this complex and fascinating personality than the last tragic years of his life suggest—and which indeed have tended to overshadow the received portrait of him with an image of his terrible descent into mental illness, and final self-starvation.
 His warm friendships with Einstein, Olga Taussky, Oskar Morgenstern, Georg Kreisel, and many other great physicists and mathematicians of his age—as well as with his family—reveal a man of great human empathy, insight, and generosity as well as insecurity and torment.

 In their years in Princeton, Gödel and Einstein walked together nearly every day, discoursing on mathematics, physics, philosophy, politics, and life.
 "By far Einstein's best friend," his assistant remarked of Gödel.
 And as Morgenstern wrote in his diary about the strange and deep friendship between these two men, such studies in contrast in every way, "Einstein sees everything very clearly; the pathological traits and the genius."